 - The Participatory Slum Improvement Program, first and second phases in Bunia, Kisangani, Lubumbashi and Kinshasa, since 2004 with funding from the European Union.

-Later on, UN-Habitat implemented the following projects and programs:
+Specifically, UN-Habitat has implemented the following projects and programmes:

-- Support to DRC land reform program: Elaboration of the land policy document in the DRC
+- Support to DRC land reform programme: Formulation of the land policy document in the DRC.

-Implemented with the support of UN-Habitat / GLTN, in collaboration with the National Ministry of Land Affairs through the National Commission of Land Reform ‘CONAREF: Commission Nationale de la Reforme Foncière’, the land reform Support Program is registered in the National REDD + Strategy and its Investment Plan.
-This Program, as approved, aims to improve the land management to avoid conflicts, contribute to the permanence of realized emissions reductions and improve the attractiveness of REDD +investments, for effective and efficient implementation of REDD + in the DRC.
+Implemented with the support of UN-Habitat/GLTN, in collaboration with the National Ministry of Land Affairs through the Commission Nationale de la Reforme Foncière CONAREF (National Commission of Land Reform), this programme is part of the National REDD + Strategy and its Investment Plan.
+The programme started in 2018 and it seeks to improve land management to prevent conflicts, contribute to the permanent reduction of deforestation, forest degradation and greenhouse gas emissions and improve the appeal of REDD +investments for effective and efficient implementation of REDD+ in the DRC.

-- the development of methodological guides for strengthening the ‘Cadastres’ and capitalize lessons learnt from pilot experiences (December 2018).
+- Development of methodological guides for strengthening the ‘Cadastres’ and capitalize lessons learnt from pilot experiences

-- CONAREF is functional and conducting its statutory meetings at a regular basis.
-The Administration and Finance manual of procedures has been validated and is in use.
-Capacity building for staffs has been launched.
+- CONAREF is now functional and conducting its statutory meetings on a regular basis.
+The Administration and Finance manual of procedures has been validated and is now in use.
+Capacity building for staff has been launched.

-- The first draft of the Land Policy document is available and undergoing provincial consultations in order to make the land reform a participative process and collect land stakeholders’ inputs on the draft Land policy document.
+- The first draft of the Land Policy document is available and undergoing provincial consultations to make the land reform a participative process and collect land stakeholders’ inputs on the draft land policy document.

-- The land information system (LIS) is under experimentation through Community Land Register as part of LIS at community level.
-The methodological guides as tool for support to communities have been drafted.
+- The Land Information System (LIS) is being piloted through Community Land Register as part of LIS at the community level.
+The methodological guides as tools for support to communities have been drafted.

 - GLTN – DRC Plan of Action